Simplifying Your Business with Enterprise Resource Planning

 Understanding ERP and its role in running a business

 The name in itself doesn’t throw much light on the exact meaning and functionality of the ERP.
-In order to do that, we need to rethink about all the different processes that are vital in running a business, like accounting, inventory and order management, customer relationship management (CRM), human resources etc. Basically, ERP software puts together these various processes or functions into an inclusive system to ensure that all these functions and information across the whole organisation are streamlined.
+In order to do that, we need to rethink about all the different processes that are vital in running a business, like accounting, inventory and order management, customer relationship management (CRM), vendor management, human resources etc. Basically, ERP software puts together these various processes or functions into an inclusive system to ensure that all these functions and information across the whole organisation are streamlined.

 The fundamental characteristic of all the ERP systems is a common database that maintains the data for multiple processes used by various business units.
 This ideally means that staffs in different departments can depend on the same set of information for their definite needs.
 ERP software also allows the reporting and automation to get synchronized.
 As an alternative of compelling employees to keep different spreadsheets and manually merge them to produce reports, a few of the ERP solutions offer employees to generate customised reports from a single system.
 For example, the sales orders get mechanically flowed into the financial system of the company without any manual intervention, so the team responsible for order management can process the orders quicker and correctly.
 And the core finance team is able to close the books of accounts faster.
 Also, ERPs allow employees to get a quick understanding of the performance of the business based on key metrics.